 We have historically relied on third parties to manufacture supplies of our product candidates.
-We are now in the process of building a manufacturing facility in Cranbury, New Jersey, which we expect to be complete in the first half of 2020.
-Designing and building a manufacturing facility is time-consuming, expensive, and may be subject to delays or cost overruns.
+We have completed a build-out of a new manufacturing facility in Cranbury, New Jersey, and are now preparing the facility to be ready for cGMP manufacturing in 2021.